-These models provide the authentic flavor of a backyard grill and are made to stand up to commercial demands.
+These commercial outdoor grills provide the authentic flavors of a backyard grill and are made to stand up to commercial demands.
 They are available in different sizes and styles, and can cook food items to order right in front of the customer.
 That makes them showpieces that, along with the smell and taste, will attract and entertain customers.
-To get the right unit, your first considerations will probably be the heat source and the grate you’ll need.
+To get the right unit, your first considerations will probably be the heat source and the grate you'll need.
 There are also special options for caterers who need the ability to easily move a complete cooking solution to any event or venue.

 Select the Right Heat Source

 The heat source of your grill largely determines the flavor it adds to your food and how fast it will cook.
 Part of this decision will be made by the type of environment you are in and local codes.
 If you will be cooking for a lot of formal gatherings, you may want to consider a grill with panels that hide the bulky gas tanks.
 A charcoal grill will produce more smoke than one with gas burners, so regulations may not allow it to be used in close proximity to an indoor venue.
 Be sure to check on potential issues like these before you buy.

 Commercial outdoor gas grills with radiants provide an intense heat that can cook food quickly.
 Tube-like burners or infrared tiles in this type of grill create heat that's radiated through a metal shield or plate mounted typically above or beside them.
 That distributes the heat to cook food more evenly.
 These commercial outdoor grills provide the ability to prepare lots of food quickly, which makes them a good fit for serving large groups of people at once.
 Because they have more control and a more even heat than other types, they take less tending and are easy for even amateur grillers to use.
 When shopping for this type, consider the different kinds of radiants available.
 Cast iron ones provide more even heat distribution and retain that heat more, which can mean you burn less gas.
 Stainless steel radiants typically last longer and are easier to clean.